 - 2.1 The application site currently contains a single storey dwelling that is described above, with front and rear gardens and vehicular access from Salisbury Road. - 2.2 The site is located within an area of mixed residential properties.
 To the South of the application site is a block of six flats, to the North is a chalet style dwelling and to the North of that is a pair of semi-detached two storey dwellings.
 It is considered that the variation amongst the four buildings referred to above is reflective of the character of the surrounding area.
-It is noted that planning permission has been granted at 105 Salisbury Road for the replacement of a bungalow with two semi-detached two storey dwellings. - 2.3 The site is not the subject of any site specific policy designations.
+It is noted that planning permission has been granted at 105 Salisbury Road for the replacement of a bungalow with two semi-detached two storey dwellings and this development appears to be substantially completed. - 2.3 The site is not the subject of any site specific policy designations.